 “We’d all take breaks and visit Zelda in her straw-filled dog kennel and feed her peanut butter sandwiches.
 Everyone loved her.”
 But when it came time to find a home for Zelda, the only offers came from people interested in slaughtering and eating her.

 Kim and her colleagues knew this was unacceptable and they refused to adopt her to anyone interested in killing her.

 “But at around the same time we were trying to find Zelda a home, we held a fundraising event in which pork was served to raise money for dog kennels.
 No one seemed to make the connection.
 While they gave treats to Zelda, they were snacking on her brothers and sisters!”

 That year, 1989, Zelda became the first official resident of newly incorporated Animal Place.
 It had taken a year to build fencing and the first barn, but the refuge was now ready for residents.
 For the next ten years, Ned and Kim would be the sole caregivers and funders, volunteering at the sanctuary while working full-time jobs.

-What started as volunteer-run, small sanctuary has over the years transformed into one of the most respected sanctuaries in the country.
+What started as a volunteer-run, small sanctuary has transformed into one of the most respected sanctuaries in the country.
 For years, Ned and Kim had done more than simply care – the sanctuary was a physical reflection of their compassion in action.
-Today, it is a model sanctuary with two facilities (600-acres in Grass Valley, and the original 60-acre site in Vacaville), 14 employees, a cadre of volunteers and interns, and tens of thousands of supporters.
+Today, it is a model sanctuary with two facilities (600-acres in Grass Valley, and the 12-acre Rescue & Adoption Center in Petaluma), 14 employees, a cadre of volunteers and interns, and tens of thousands of supporters.